SCRIPTURE OR MYTH?

 How did Paul express it?

-Wherefore then serveth the law?
-It was added because of transgressions, till the seed should come to whom the promise was made; and it was ordained by angels in the hand of a mediator.
+What purpose then does the law serve?
+It was added because of transgressions, till the Seed should come to whom the promise was made; and it was appointed through angels by the hand of a mediator.
 (Galatians 3:19)

 The Seed, Christ, has come.
 Let us continue in the Spirit, looking always to the Lord Jesus.
 Then God will be pleased with us and impute to us the righteousness that would be ours if we had kept the Law of Moses perfectly.

-That the righteousness of the law [of Moses] might be fulfilled in us, who walk not after the flesh [not living as uncrucified Adam], but after the Spirit.
+that the righteous requirement of the law might be fulfilled in us who do not walk according to the flesh but according to the Spirit.
 (Romans 8:4)

 (“Scripture or Myth?”, 3988-1)